ofekp/chrylics/README.md

 # Chrylics
-Chrylics - Chrome extension to view lyrics right next to the song's YouTube video.
+Chrylics - Chrome extension to instantly view lyrics right next to the playing song.
+Currently available when listening to songs on:
+	1. YouTube.
+	2. TuneIn Radio.

 Instalation
 ==